instinctive/dev-simple-hs/README.md

 Simple Haskell repo for new projects.

-    $ git clone git@github.com:instinctive/dev-simple-sh.git changeme
+    $ git clone git@github.com:instinctive/dev-simple-sh.git mynewdir
-    $ cd changeme
+    $ cd mynewdir
-    $ ./rename CHANGEME changeme
+    $ ./setup MyProject myproject

-Where `CHANGEME` is your starting Haskell library module, and `changeme` is your lower-case project name.
+Where `MyProject` is your starting Haskell library module, and `myproject` is your lower-case project name.
 These must be a legal Haskell identifiers.

-The `rename` script will also delete the git repo and git init this one.
+The `setup` script will delete the git repo, git init this one, create a placeholder `README.md`, and do the initial git commit.

 Then you can build and run the simple project.